ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel-2/redeployment.md

 A typical redeployment looks something like this:

 1. You develop your app on your dev machine.
+2. When you are ready to publish a new version of your app, you push code from your dev machine to the Git remote linked to your app's production server.
-2. You push code from your dev machine to your app's server-side Git repo, triggering a `post-receive` hook (a shell script that runs when you push code to your server-side repo; see `man githooks` for details).
+  This pushes code to your serverside Git repo and triggers a `post-receive` hook (a shell script that runs serverside when you push code to your serverside repo; see `man githooks` for details).

    The `post-receive` hook runs the redeployment process we performed manually in the previous article.
    Among other things, it: